-Our rare “back of beyond” adventure brings you from the fascinating Kazakh culture of the Altai Mountains in Mongolia’s wild west to the epic setting of the vast Gobi Desert in the south.
-In the Altai, you’ll witness the thrilling Golden Eagle Festival as Kazakhs come from afar on horseback to attend this friendly competition and show off the skills of their majestic trained eagles—a truly spectacular sight.
-The opportunity to meet and mingle with them, watch their amazing horsemanship, and visit local families is an unforgettable experience.
-Heading to the Gobi, you’ll walk on the golden Moltsog Els sand dunes and in the glacier-carved Yol Valley, and watch a blazing sunset at the legendary Flaming Cliffs, where the first dinosaur eggs were found.
+Our rare “back of beyond” adventure brings you from the fascinating eagle hunter cultures of the Altai Mountains in Mongolia’s wild west to the epic setting of the vast Gobi Desert.
+In the Altai, you’ll witness the thrilling Golden Eagle Festival as Kazakhs come from afar on horseback to show off the skills of their majestic trained eagles—a truly spectacular display of this ancient and vanishing art.
+The opportunity to meet and mingle among them, watch their amazing horsemanship, and visit local families is an unforgettable experience.
+Heading to the Gobi, you’ll walk on the golden Moltsog Els dunes and in the glacier-carved Yol Valley, then watch a blazing sunset at the legendary Flaming Cliffs, where the first dinosaur eggs were found.

-Heading out to the grasslands and snow-dusted peaks of the High Altai, surrounded by a stunning arid wilderness under Mongolia’s endless “great blue sky,” we witness the Golden Eagle Festival, with Kazakh men parading on horseback dressed in their traditional hunting finery, accompanied by magnificent golden eagles on their arms—it’s an unforgettable spectacle!
-We watch as the eagles, in full hunting mode, fly down from cliffs to attack decoys dragged along on horseback as the Kazakhs gallop across the steppes.
-While here, we have wonderful opportunities to saddle up and ride a Mongolian horse, visit nomadic families in their gers, and explore deep valleys sheltering hidden archaeological sites with amazing petroglyphs.
+From Ulaanbaatar, we head to the grasslands below the snow-dusted peaks of the High Altai to witness the Golden Eagle Festival, where Kazakhs parade on horseback dressed in their traditional hunting finery, accompanied by magnificent golden eagles perched on their arms.
+We watch as the eagles fly down from cliffs to attack their decoy targets in the valley below, with the crowd erupting in cheers at a successful “kill.”
+While here, we have wonderful opportunities to visit nomad families in their gers and explore hidden archaeological sites with amazing petroglyphs.

-After an overnight in Ulaanbaatar to freshen up, we fly down to the epic Gobi, a diverse region that was the site of some of the most important paleontological discoveries of the 20th century.
-With overnights at the award-winning Three Camel Lodge, we climb the dunes in the stunning Moltsog Els, explore some of the most precious petroglyphs in the desert, and hike in Yol Valley National Park, habitat of Argali mountain sheep and soaring lammergeiers.
-For a grand finale, we head to the legendary Flaming Cliffs, named for the orange glow of the rock at sunset.
-It was here in 1923 that Dr. Roy Chapman Andrews and his exploration team from the American Museum of Natural History found the first nest of dinosaur eggs the world had ever seen.
-Scientific expeditions continue to make significant discoveries here, and we have a chance to experience an unforgettable sunset that paints the cliffs in soft colors.
-Depart on Day 13 via Ulaanbaatar.
+After a day to explore Ulaanbaatar's Gandan Monastery and National History Museum, we fly to the remote Gobi Desert, site of some of the most important paleontological discoveries of the 20th century.
+With overnights at the award-winning Three Camel Lodge, we climb the dunes in the stunning Moltsog Els, explore precious petroglyphs, and hike in Yol Valley National Park, habitat of Argali mountain sheep and soaring lammergeiers.
+For a grand finale, we head to the famed Flaming Cliffs, where in 1923 Dr. Roy Chapman Andrews and his exploration team from the American Museum of Natural History found the first nest of dinosaur eggs the world had ever seen.
+Scientific expeditions continue to make significant discoveries here, and we have a chance to experience an unforgettable sunset that paints the cliffs in a soft orange glow.
+Depart on Day 13.